Agrow-Labs/supply-chain-lib/README.md

 The GS1 General Specifications Standard forms the backbone of our efforts, providing the framework for the unique and universal identification of products, services, and entities across various supply chains.

+The complete description of the entire **GS1 General Standards** and their mapping to CBOR/JSON fields and values can be found at: [GS1.md](GS1.md)

 Here's how each component specifically supports our targeted milestones:

 ### Agricultural Products